Opera Singer

 Is it possible for a small-town girl with a limited budget to make it, considering the hard work and the passion ?

-Asked by Victoria almost 10 years ago
+Asked by Victoria over 10 years ago

 Of course!
 I work with many small town raised singers who came from limited means, some of whom still are based in their hometown.